-Draft Lambeth SADPD Section 3: Proposed Brixton Site Allocations Site Allocation Policy Proposed Site 21: 51-65 Effra Road SW2 Transport, movement and public realm Local Plan and London Plan parking standards will apply.
-All other Local Plan transport policies, plus Local Plan Policy Q1 on inclusive environments and Policy Q6 on urban design in the public realm should be addressed.
-The layout of the site should minimise the number of vehicular crossing points over Rush Common and use where possible the existing retail park entrance/egress, and an upgraded Masey Mews.
-There is the potential to narrow the existing site entrance and move it slightly to south.
+Site Allocation Policy Proposed Site 21: 51-57 Effra Road SW2 Transport, movement and public realm Local Plan and London Plan transport policies will apply.
+These include, but are not limited to, London Plan Policy T5 relating to quantum and design of cycle parking, Policy T6 for maximum car parking standards, electric vehicle charging and Disabled Persons Parking requirement, and Policy T7 regarding Deliveries, servicing and construction, and Local Plan Policies T3 and Q13 on cycle parking, cycle hire membership and design, Policy T6 on car club membership and permit free developments, and Policy T7 regarding servicing on site.
+In addition, Local Plan Policy Q1 on inclusive environments and Policy Q6 on urban design in the public realm should be addressed.
+Additional vehicular crossovers over Rush Common will not be accepted.
+A narrowed vehicular access using the existing retail park entrance / egress could be used to access to the site.
+Parking in front of the Effra Road building line is strongly discouraged.
 Rush Common land should be used to provide an enhanced walking route that is fully publicly accessible and landscaped accordingly.
 Where vehicles must cross pavements along Effra Road, a pedestrian priority design will be expected.
 Vehicular traffic should not dominate the public realm within the site.
 This could include measures to slow cars through incorporation of a meandering route between landscaping features.
-Development access roads should not be gated and should provide well-overlooked conventional tree-lined streets.
-Servicing for light industrial uses should comprise a single off-street servicing point that avoids service vehicles going through the site.
-The street layout should be supported by all street-facing properties (including to Effra Road) having a positive relationship to the street with defensible space, natural surveillance and clear entrances.
+Development access should not be gated.
+A suitable off-street servicing strategy for both the light industrial and residential uses should be demonstrated.
+Development should have a positive relationship to the street with defensible space, natural surveillance and clear entrances.
 Rear gardens and communal amenity space should not be publicly accessible.
 Landscaping should incorporate children and young people-friendly features such as play-on-the-way parallel playable routes.
+Planning obligations may be sought to mitigate any impacts of development on local public realm and transport infrastructure, such as through the delivery of the Healthy Route Network on Brixton Hill and Brixton Road.
 Community safety The building design must consider the need for any enhanced protective security measures that could increase community safety and prevent crime in light of Policy Q3 Safety, Crime Prevention and Counter Terrorism.
 The applicant must consider the perceived threat and vulnerability of a development based on its location and whether the site includes any crowded places or Publicly Accessible Locations (PALs).
 The applicant must liaise with Metropolitan Police Service (MPS) Counter Terrorism Security Advisers (CTSAs) early in the planning process to determine whether enhanced security measures are required.
-Design principles set out in Secured by Design should also be addressed early in the design process in discussion with MPS Crime Prevention Design Advisers. Ŭ
+Design principles set out in Secured by Design should also be addressed early in the design process in discussion with MPS Crime Prevention Design Advisers.
+Fire safety Developments must achieve the highest standards of fire safety and comply with London Plan Policy D12 'Fire Safety' and Gateway 1 requirements (where relevant).